joomtheme/joomla-mod-headersearchpro/README.md

 # Joomla Header Search Pro

-A modern and lightweight header search module for Joomla 6.
+A premium header search module for Joomla 6.

 ## Overview

-**Joomla Header Search Pro** is a clean and user-friendly search module designed for Joomla 6 websites.
+**Joomla Header Search Pro** is a modern and lightweight search module designed for Joomla 6 websites.

-It adds a stylish header search trigger and popup search interface to improve usability and help visitors find content faster.
+It adds a clean search trigger and popup-style search interface, helping visitors quickly access search from anywhere on the site.

-This extension is built for developers, agencies, and site owners who want a simple but professional search experience in the header area.
+This extension is built for developers, agencies, and site owners who want a professional search experience with a minimal and template-friendly design.

-## Features
+## Key Features

-- Clean header search trigger for modern Joomla templates
+- Modern search trigger
-- Popup-style search interface
+- Popup search interface
-- Lightweight and template-friendly output
+- Clean and lightweight frontend output
-- Easy module setup and configuration
+- Easy module configuration
+- Template-friendly structure
-- Joomla 6 ready structure
+- Joomla 6 ready
-- Professional and minimal front-end behavior
+- Professional UI for modern websites

 ## Requirements

 - Joomla 6.x
+- PHP version supported by your Joomla 6 installation
 - A Joomla-compatible hosting environment

 ## Installation

-1. Download the latest package from the releases section.
+1. Download the latest release package.
 2. Log in to your Joomla Administrator panel.
 3. Go to **System → Install → Extensions**.
 4. Upload the module ZIP package.
 5. Install the extension.
 6. Go to **Content → Site Modules**.
 7. Find and publish **Header Search Pro**.
-8. Assign the module to your preferred template position.
+8. Assign the module as needed.
-9. Configure module options as needed.
+9. Configure the module options and save.

 ## Usage

 After installation and publishing:

-- Place the module in your header or topbar position
+- Publish the module in the `debug` position
+- Make sure your template supports rendering the `debug` module position
-- Configure the module settings from the Joomla Administrator panel
+- Configure the display and behavior from the module settings
-- Save and test the search trigger on the frontend
+- Test the search trigger on the frontend
+- Adjust styling if needed based on your template layout

+## Commercial Information

+Joomla Header Search Pro is a **commercial Joomla extension** distributed under the **GNU General Public License version 2 (GPL v2)**.

+Your purchase gives you access to:

+- Product download
+- Updates during your active support period
+- Technical support
+- Documentation and usage assistance

 ## Support

-If you need help with installation, customization, or support, please contact us:
+For installation help, customization, or technical support:

 - **Author:** JoomTheme
 - **Website:** https://joomtheme.com